CloudVLab/qwiklabs-content-bundle-spec/html/html-spec.md

   If not specified, the language will be automatically inferred.

+- `wrap: boolean`

+  By default, code blocks do not wrap their contents.
+Setting this attribute will wrap text within the code block.

 - `tabTitle: string|null`

   This is not relevant when using `<ql-code-block>` as a standalone element.